 uprange: the area within the launch area and in the opposite direction to the nominal flight path of a launch vehicle

 vacuum IIP: the IIP excluding atmospheric effects.

+variability: variability represents the range of factors which will be better known when the flight is initiated than they are at the time the analysis is performed, either due to decisions being made or better prediction or measurement of data.

 Acronyms and abbreviations